inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/how-can-the-ai-sector-improve-diversity-standards-website-article.md

 link: "https://www.openaccessgovernment.org/how-can-the-ai-sector-improve-diversity-standards/100334/"
 keywords: []
 learnTags: ["ethics","fairness","bias","business"]
-summary: |-
-  In this article, Nikolas Kairinos delves into the difficult subject of diversity standards in the AI space and highlights the importance of transparency.
+summary: "In this article, Nikolas Kairinos delves into the difficult subject of diversity standards in the AI space and highlights the importance of transparency.  "
 ---